Avenel railway station: History

 Platform 1, which faced the former broad gauge track on the eastern side, was originally on a loop siding off the main line, with the main line slewed to its present location during rationalisation of the yard.

-In 1972, No. 4 road was abolished, with No. 5 road renumbered to No. 4 road.
+In 1972, No. 4 road was abolished, with No. 5 road renumbered to No. 4.
 By December 1991, No. 4 road and siding "B" were abolished.
-Further sidings and roads were abolished in July 1997, as well as all signals, effectively leaving Avenel as a "through" station.
+Further sidings and roads were abolished in July 1997, as well as all signals, effectively leaving Avenel as a wayside station.